coreeng/core-platform-docs/content/app/troubleshooting.md

 This is likely as the tenant definition has either not been deployed or doesn't contain the GitHub repo.
 Without this the GitGub Action does not have permission to authenticate with GCP.

+To find the problem with your tenant deployment, you can either:
+- use ArgoCD UI by accessing `https://argocd.{{ internalServices.domain }}`
-Helpful commands to validate (may need a platform admin to run):
+- `kubectl` CLI (may need a platform admin to run):

+> **Note:** all of this is internal implementation details of the platform and may change in the future.

+### Check tenant deployment status
+> Does the tenant exist?
+Is it healthy?
+Is it synchedd?

+With `kubectl`:
 ```
 kubectl get -n argocd apps <tenant-name>
 NAME                 SYNC STATUS   HEALTH STATUS
 <tenant-name>        Synced        Healthy
 ```

-Does the tenant exist?
-Is it healthy?
-Is it synchedd?

-If not:
+With the ArgoCD UI:
+{{< figure src="/images/app/troubleshooting/check-tenant-deployment-status.png"
+    title="Check tenant deployment status" >}}

+### If tenant is not synched/healthy, what is the reason?

+With `kubectl`:
 ```
 kubectl -n argocd describe app <tenant-name>
 ```
 Why is it not synched/healthy will be in the output.

+With the ArgoCD UI:
+{{< figure src="/images/app/troubleshooting/tenant-degraded-components.png" title="Tenant degraded components" >}}

-Does the tenant have the right repo?
+### Does the tenant have the right repo?

+With `kubectl`:
 ```
 kubectl get -n argocd apps <tenant-name> -o yaml
 ```

-Should contain output which includes:
+It should contain output which includes:
 ```
  - name: tenant.repos
    value: '["https://github.com/{{ github-org }}/{{ github-repo }}"]'
 ```

+With the ArgoCD UI (App Details > Parameters):
+{{< figure src="/images/app/troubleshooting/tenant-repos.png" title="Tenant repos" >}}

-If you've added the repo to the tenant but it isn't shown here then likely the new tenant definition hasn't been deployed to the environment.
+If you've added the repo to the tenant, but it isn't shown here, then likely the new tenant definition hasn't been deployed to the environment.

 ## P2P Kubeconfig can not setup tunnel